Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 as well as the mirror gradient and proximal gradient methods different from the projection operator.

-Expectation maximization is also an accelerated [fixed point iteration](https://www.csm.ornl.gov/workshops/applmath11/documents/posters/Walker_poster.pdf).
+Expectation maximization is also an accelerated [fixed point iteration](https://www.csm.ornl.gov/workshops/applmath11/documents/posters/Walker_poster.pdf) as well as Markov chain.

 This will lead to the operator splitting methods analysed by [Wotao Yin](http://www.math.ucla.edu/~wotaoyin/index.html).
 Wotao Yin wrote a summary on [First-order methods and operator splitting for optimization](http://www.math.ucla.edu/~wotaoyin/research.html):